Cape Town Commercial Property Market Insights

 Sources & Methodology

-Sector figures are drawn from named public sources: office data from the Cape Town Central City Improvement District (CCID) State of the Central City Report 2024 and the SAPOA Office Vacancy Report (Q2 2025); industrial and retail data from listed-owner half-year disclosures to December 2025 (Growthpoint, Hyprop).
+Sector figures are drawn from named public sources: Cape Town office node vacancies and median asking rentals from the SAPOA / MSCI / Gmaven Q1 2026 office market summary (with earlier CCID State of the Central City context); industrial and retail data from listed-owner disclosures to FY2026 (Growthpoint, Hyprop, Spear).
 These are node- and owner-level proxies, not a single audited market-wide census, and each metric is shown with its source period.
 Q2 2026 had not closed at the time of writing, so no figure on this page is presented as a “Q2 2026 result.”
 Content is reviewed quarterly.